+\begin{itemize}[] \item[(1)] We introduce a novel geometric perspective to assess the fairness of models.
+Under this perspective, we systematically propose a series of metrics for measuring the geometric characteristics of point cloud perceptual manifolds in deep neural networks, including the volume, separability, and curvature of perceptual manifolds (Sec \ref{sec3}).
+These metrics provide tools for quantitative analysis.

+\item[(2)] We found that even on balanced datasets, there exists a significant negative correlation between the curvature of the perceptual manifold corresponding to each class and the model's class accuracy (Sec \ref{newsec4}).
+This discovery provides a new mechanism for explaining and evaluating the fairness of the model.

-Most data distributions obey the manifold distribution law \cite{paper48,paper49}, i.e., samples of each class are distributed near a low-dimensional manifold in the high-dimensional space.
-The manifold consisting of features in the embedding space is called a perceptual manifold \cite{paper50}.
-The classification task is equivalent to distinguishing each perceptual manifold, which has a series of geometric characteristics.
-We speculate that some geometric characteristics may affect the classification difficulty, and therefore conduct an in-depth study. \textbf{The main contributions of our work are:} \textbf{(1)} We systematically propose a series of measurements for the geometric characteristics of point cloud perceptual manifolds in deep neural networks (Sec \ref{sec3}). \textbf{(2)} The effect of learning on the separation degree (Sec \ref{sec4.1}) and curvature (Sec \ref{sec4.2}) of perceptual manifolds is explored.
-We find that the correlation between separation degree and class accuracy decreases with training, while the negative correlation between curvature and class accuracy increases with training (Sec \ref{sec4.3}), implying that existing methods can only mitigate the effect of separation degree among perceptual manifolds on model bias, while ignoring the effect of perceptual manifold complexity on model bias. \textbf{(3)} Curvature regularization is proposed to facilitate the model to learn curvature-balanced and flatter feature manifolds, thus improving the overall performance (Sec \ref{sec5}).
-Our approach effectively reduces the model bias on multiple long-tailed (Fig \ref{fig1}) and non-long-tailed datasets (Fig \ref{fig8}), showing excellent performance (Sec \ref{sec6}).
+\item[(3)] We comprehensively investigated the dynamics of the geometric characteristics of perceptual manifolds.
+In particular, we explored the effects of learning on the separability (Sec \ref{sec4.1}) and curvature (Sec \ref{sec4.2}) of perceptual manifolds.
+We find that the correlation between separation degree and class accuracy decreases with training, while the negative correlation between curvature and class accuracy increases with training (Sec \ref{sec4.3}), implying that existing methods can only mitigate the effect of separation degree among perceptual manifolds on model bias, while ignoring the effect of perceptual manifold complexity on model bias.

+\item[(4)] Curvature regularization is proposed to facilitate the model to learn curvature-balanced and flatter perceptual manifolds, thus mitigating model bias (Fig.\ref{fig1} and Fig.\ref{fig8}) while improving its overall performance (Sec \ref{sec5}).
+Our approach shows excellent performance on multiple long-tailed and non-long-tailed datasets (Sec \ref{sec6}). \end{itemize}